-- Secondary Effects Could the event trigger another event and separate response? - Probability/Frequency Historical view of how often this type of event occurs locally and projected recurrence intervals. - Warning/Onset Advance warning of the event, or none. - Duration Length of elapsed time where response resources are active. - Recovery Length of time until lives and property return to normal.
+• Secondary Effects - Could the event trigger another event and separate response?

+• Probability/Frequency - Historical view of how often this type of event occurs locally and projected recurrence intervals.

+• Warning/Onset - Advance warning of the event, or none.

+Duration - Length of elapsed time where response resources are active.

+Recovery - Length of time until lives and property return to normal.

 Chapter 3: Risk Assessment outlines the methodology used for hazard rankings.

-All Steering Committee participants were requested to provide existing plans and technical studies, GIS data, and identify existing mitigation features as part of a detailed information request.
+Steering Committee Meeting #2 - Planning Goals and Objectives

+Date: March 20, 2023

-Additionally, the Plan's mitigation goals and objectives were updated with the intention of reducing or eliminating the potential hazard impacts, which also provided the basis for determining the associated mitigation projects.
-The Steering Committee reviewed the goals and objects from the 2010 Local Hazards Mitigation Plan Taming Natural Disasters, the California State Multi-Hazard Mitigation Plan, and the Alameda County Hazard Mitigation Plan as a baseline for determining Zone 7's current mitigation goals and objectives.
+During the second Steering Committee meeting, the Plan's mitigation goals and objectives were updated with the intention of reducing or eliminating the potential hazard impacts, which also provided the basis for determining the associated mitigation projects.
+The Steering Committee reviewed the goals and objects from the 2018 HMP, the California State Multi-Hazard Mitigation Plan, and the Alameda County Hazard Mitigation Plan as a baseline for determining Zone 7's current mitigation goals and objectives.

 Lastly, during this first meeting, the asset inventory was developed to determine the quantity of buildings, facilities, and other assets in the service area that lie in the different hazard areas and what proportion of the service area this represents.
-The asset inventory included locations and specifications for general buildings: well sites, administration buildings, reservoirs, piping, and flood channels.
+The asset inventory included locations and specifications for general buildings: well sites, administration buildings, reservoirs, water treatment plants, piping, and flood channels.
 The asset inventory was reviewed with the Steering Committee for completeness and assignments were given to those who could retrieve missing information.

-Steering Committee Meeting #2 - Asset Inventory and Vulnerability Assessment
+Steering Committee Meeting #3 - Asset Inventory and Vulnerability Assessment

-Date: May 23, 2015
+Date: April 10, 2023

-As part of the second Steering Committee meeting, the completed asset inventory was used to develop loss estimates for all identified hazard scenarios.
+As part of the third Steering Committee meeting, the completed asset inventory was used to develop loss estimates for all identified hazard scenarios.
 The hazard probabilities and recurrence intervals were applied to Zone 7 assets to determine which assets were subject to the greatest potential damages and which hazard events were likely to produce the greatest potential losses.